mstksg/inCode/copy/entries/inside.md

 1. The world of *Maybe*, in which things may or may not be there.
 2. The world of *List*, in which things may be many things.
+3. The world of *Reader r*, in which things are things that do not yet exist but are awaiting an *r* before they can come to be.
-3. The world of *State s*, in which things are things that will be computed in the future.
+3. The world of *State s*, in which things are things that are awaiting an *s* before they can come to be, but modify the *s* in the process.
-4. The world of *IO*, in which things are things that will be computed by a CPU, which can react to the outside world during that process.
+4. The world of *IO*, in which things are promised things that will be computed by a CPU, which can react to the outside world during that process.

 And many more.